| |

 “Enjoy it,” said Allyndil grimly.
 “It’s the last sunset you’ll see in

+these lands.”
 The cliff itself was barren, made of jagged rocks

 and bristly, wind-beaten grasses.
 Thirty paces behind us, inland, were